NarcisSt/LaboratoarePA/Lab9/README.md

 - &#9745; Implement both the JDBC and JPA implementations and use an AbstractFactory in order to create the DAO objects (the repositories).
 - &#9745; The application will use JDBC or JPA depending on a parameter given in an initialization file.
 (At least for one entity!)

+## Bonus

+- &#9744; We say that two movies are related if they have the same director (for example).
+Each day you want to see exactly two movies and you want to create the longest possible playlist that satisfies the following constraints:
+  - each day you will watch two related movies;
+  - any two movies from different days cannot be related;
+- &#9744; Implement an efficient algorithm (for a bonus+) or use one from a third-party library, like JGraphT.
+- &#9744; Test your algorithm for large subsets of movies from your database and describe the runtime performance in a suggestive manner.